-The Historical Color of Passion, Rubies and Fall/Winter 2017/18 Trends
+The Historical Color of Passion, Rubies, Fall/Winter 2017/18 Trends and July’s Birthstone

 It was early during the red carpet arrivals for the Academy Awards when Ruth Negga, the talented Loving actress appeared wearing an Irene Neuwirth x Gemfields tiara crafted out of different shaped Mozambique rubies.
 Neuwirth worked on this piece as well as a pair of earrings and a ring with Negga’s stylist Karla Welch.
 Before I saw any more bejeweled actress make their way past Ryan Seacrest, I tweeted and posted that it was my favorite look of the evening and sent a photo of it off to our art director to create an opening shot for my best of the 2017 Oscar jewelry story.
 It was a risk since I hadn’t seen many of the other jewels yet, but if the beautiful Negga could pull off a tomato red Valentino gown with deep reddish pink rubies—a combo which could have totally clashed—and also create one of those historical Oscar moments, I instinctually knew I was safe.